khyejin1231/Deep_learning_tutorial/README.md

      timestep = "epochs",
      metric = "AUC")
 ```
-Now let's go look at tutrial2_2 document.
-Pdf file is knitted version of tutorial2_2.Rmd.
+Now let's go look at tutrial3_2 document.
+Pdf file (tuorial2_2, sorry for the confusing filename) is knitted version of tutorial3_2.Rmd.
 If you are interested you can run the R markdown file.
 If your computer does not have enough memory/space, please read the Pdf.

 ## Sources
 This is inspired by Michal Kurka [@michalkurka](https://github.com/h2oai/h2o-tutorials/blob/master/h2o-open-tour-2016/chicago/intro-to-h2o.R)